nickcapurso/SE-Summit-Android-Workshop/README.md

 # Getting Started
 - Open `workshop-starter` in Android Studio!
 - You can also open `workshop-completed` in Android Studio if you'd like to see project after we're finished!

+# Step-by-Step Instructions
+See the [Step-by-Step Instructions](instructions/README.md) to for a full written version of the workshop, including code, screenshots, and helpful links!